bethtuba/gettingcleaning/README.md

 	* The means of each measurement by the activity performed.

 ##Code Book
-Please see "features_info.txt" for information about the materials.
+Please see "codebook.md" for information about the materials.